-Purchase Guide: IBM DCS3700 System Storage – Specifications and Reviews
+Purchase Guide: IBM System Storage DCS3700 – Specifications and Reviews

+After the debut of IBM System Storage DCS3700, IBM added a new variant to its DS family with features for entry-level and mid-range storage systems.
 DCS stands for Deep Computing Storage.
-IBM System Storage DCS3700 is the perfect match for the entry-level and mid-range Storage Area Network (SAN).
-For having a mutual shared Storage Manager by DS3000 and DS5000 storage subsystems, it serves as a hybrid between DS3000 and DS5000 lineup of storage subsystems, with remote mirroring and copy services utility being incorporated in both platforms.
+IBM System Storage DCS3700 perfectly matches the entry-level and mid-range Storage Area Network (SAN).
+Having a mutually shared Storage Manager by DS3000 and DS5000 storage subsystems is a hybrid between the DS3000 and DS5000 storage subsystems, with remote mirroring and copy services utility incorporated in both platforms.

 • The DCS3700 features connectivity interfaces for SAS and Fibre Channel.